nelson123-lab/AI-response-drone-for-SAR/README.md

 -	Utilizing the HERIDAL dataset, we created a multimodal technique (FPN + Classification) for human identification.
 - We were able to launch a hot drop using our drone's 5 kg of payload (Survival kit).
 -	The precision and recall of the experiment were 58.89% and 84.65%, respectively.

+This project was recognized as the final nomini in PPTIA Innovation awards.